khangchung15/dotfiles/README.md

 ## Successfully install Arch Linux?
 - Congratulations!
 You’ve escaped the confines of proprietary bloat.
 Your system is now as lightweight as your soul after uninstalling Windows.
 Enjoy the freedom
-- Don’t panic if things break—that’s how you learn.
+- Don’t panic if things break, that’s how you learn.
 The Arch Wiki is your bible and the terminal is your playground.
 - Also, feel free to say "I use Arch, btw" to strangers you met

 # Essential packages